 This is a slow and steady process but is well worth the results.
 You really have to focus on getting the right links, though.
 This is not a numbers game.
 Ensure you connect what should be connected and stay away from buying links.

 Here is a guide from our very own Marcus Miller on how small businesses can earn links: https://searchengineland.com/organic-traffic-link-building-small-businesses-269353 (2)

 #8: Review your page speed and mobile responsiveness

 People like fast sites.
 Google likes fast sites.
 Ensuring your site loads quickly and is easy to use and understand on a mobile device is important for SEO.
 But, it is even more important for your customers – if your site takes too long to load or does not work well on mobile, users will simply bounce away and go elsewhere.
 You have done all the hard work, got someone to your site, and at the final hurdle, they leave, all because of one simple issue.

 So it’s as simple as that.
 Use these SEO page speed tools to check your website speed and follow the tips to improve it.
 Make sure your website is responsive for mobile and tablet, and that it actually functions well (lets you fill out an enquiry form etc).

-If you have had enough of DIY SEO, check out our guides on small business SEO, how to safely buy affordable yet effective SEO, and our buyer’s guide to SEO packages – both of these guides exist to ensure you climb the rankings ladder whilst avoiding the snakes!
+If you have worked through these and want to keep pushing forward then check out our small business SEO tips, how to safely buy affordable, effective SEO, and our buyer’s guide to SEO packages – both of these guides exist to ensure you climb the rankings ladder whilst avoiding the SEO snakes!